mercmobily/hot-form/README.md

-The element works by listening to the `on-iron-form-submit` and `on-iron-form-error` to see what the server has returned: in case of success, it displays a customisable "Success!"; in case of error, it looks at the server response sets the problematic field as `invalid`, as well as setting the error messages.
+The element works by listening to the `on-iron-form-submit` and `on-iron-form-error` to see what the server has returned: in case of success, it displays a customisable "Success!"; in case of error, the error message returned by the server as JSON is displayed (see next section for the format).

     <hot-form success-message="Record saved!">
       <form is="iron-form" id="form" method="post" action="/stores/polymer">